composer/windows-setup/README.md

 <a name="Environment-Variables"></a>
 ## Environment Variables

-The installer will modify your System path for _All Users_ installs, or the User path for _Current User_ installs:
+The installer will modify the System path for _All Users_ installs, or the User path for _Current User_ installs:

 * the path to PHP will be added if missing, or replaced if a different PHP is selected.
 For default _All Users_ installs you must confirm that you accept responsibility for the access control of this location.
 This is important